Implants That Fit You, Down to the Fibre

 Founding Mechanical Engineer

 Kai is a recent graduate from the University of Massachusetts Amherst with a BSc in Biomedical Engineering.
 He has experience in prototyping and product development while working for Biom Technologies on air purification via moss.
-At Klona Biotech he is applying his interests in bioprinting to develop the mechanical ascpects of our bioprinter platform.
+At Klona Biotech he is applying his interests in bioprinting to develop the mechanical aspects of our bioprinter platform.

 Brishti Miller